fortellerq/playground/README.md

 If entry for specified adapter exists already in crontab, no changes are done to crontab.

+## gb5parse.py
+Script that ChatGPT produced and I slightly modified.
+It parses output of Geekbench 5 benchmark results and presents it in CSV which then can be easily imported into Excel which I maintain.

 ## sysinfo.sh
 Very slight modification of sysinfo.sh script that is part of eko.one.pl OpenWRT releases.